List of municipalities in Quebec: Towns

 Upon submission of the petition with a certificate signed by the municipality's secretary-treasurer confirming the resolution's approval, the Government of Quebec could hold a public inquiry on the town status application, approve the application by granting the letters patent, and alter the proposed name of the town from the name proposed in the application.

-Also prior to the 1988 amendments to the Cities and Towns Act, the Government of Quebec could consider and approve an application for town status from a municipality with a population of less than 2,000 under circumstances it deemed extenuating.
+Also prior to the 1988 amendments to the Cities and Towns Act, the Government of Quebec could consider and approve an application for town or city status from a municipality with a population of less than 2,000 under circumstances it deemed extenuating.

-Also prior to 1988 amendments to the Cities and Towns Act, the Government of Quebec could consider and approve an application for city status application from a municipality with a population of less than 2,000 under circumstances it deemed extenuating.

-Under current legislation, any towns that were incorporated by special legislation or letters patent prior to September 1, 1979 or incorporated by any charter or letters patent approved under the Cities and Towns Act between September 1, 1979 and May 7, 1996 inclusive are subject to the Cities and Towns Act.
+Under current legislation, any towns that were incorporated by special legislation or letters patent prior to September 1, 1979, or incorporated by any charter or letters patent approved under the Cities and Towns Act between September 1, 1979, and May 7, 1996, inclusive are subject to the Cities and Towns Act.

 Village municipalities

 In Quebec, a village (French: village) is an "[r]ural agglomeration characterized by a more or less concentrated habitat, possessing essential services and offering a form of community life", while a village parish municipality (French: municipalité de village) is the "[t]erritory of a village erected into a municipality."
 The Municipal Code of Quebec applies to all village municipalities in Quebec.

-Quebec has 43 village municipalities that had a cumulative population of 45,931 in the 2021 Census of Population.
+Quebec has 42 village municipalities that had a cumulative population of 45,349 in the 2021 Census of Population.
 Quebec's largest village municipality is Val-David with a population of 5,558, while Kingsbury is province's smallest village municipality with a population of 142.
 Quebec's largest and smallest village municipalities by area are Baie-Trinité and Lac-Poulin with land areas of 417.48 km2 and 0.88 km2.

 Parish municipalities

 A parish (French: paroisse) in Quebec is an "[e]cclesiastical district where the jurisdiction of a minister of religion (priest, pastor, etc.) is exercised", while a parish municipality (French: municipalité de paroisse) is the "[t]erritory of a parish erected into a municipality."
 The Municipal Code of Quebec applies to all parish municipalities in Quebec.

-Quebec has 135 parish municipalities that had a cumulative population of 140,794 in the 2021 Census of Population.
+Quebec has 129 parish municipalities that had a cumulative population of 131,772 in the 2021 Census of Population.
 Quebec's largest and smallest parish municipalities Notre-Dame-du-Mont-Carmel and Saint-Louis-de-Gonzague-du-Cap-Tourmente with populations of 6,121 and 0.
 Quebec's largest and smallest parish municipalities by land area are Saint-Alexis-des-Monts and Notre-Dame-des-Anges with 1035.74 km2 and 0.04 km2.